Keep Warm On Your Construction Site To Give Pain The Cold Shoulder

 Personally I've lost count of the amount of December and January days I've spent outside rubbing down windows and doors.

-The wind whipping and chapping my face, ears tingling, eyes watering, fingers numb and cutting up from the sandpaper.
+With the wind whipping and chapping my face, ears tingling, eyes watering, fingers numb and cutting up from the sandpaper.

 Nipping inside for a cup of tea is a blessing but you're back out in the cold again soon enough.